SaurabhYadav45/ai-powered-resume-platform/README.md

 - **Secure User Accounts:** Full authentication system allows users to sign up and log in to save their analysis history.
 - **Track Your Progress:** Logged-in users can view a history of their past analyses, making it easy to see how their resume improves over time.
 - **Downloadable PDF Reports:** Save a professional-looking PDF of any analysis report for offline reference.
+- **Modern Resume Builder:** Create professional resumes with customizable templates, themes, and fonts.
+- **Multiple Templates:** Choose from various professionally designed resume templates (Modern, Traditional, Simple, Creative).
+- **Real-time Preview:** See changes to your resume in real-time as you build it.
+- **Export to PDF:** Download your created resume as a high-quality PDF document.
 - **Modern & Responsive UI:** A clean, intuitive, and mobile-friendly interface built with Next.js and Tailwind CSS.

 ---